 Customer IP got blocked when he/she was editing his/her site.

 This is most likely because of a false positively triggered BitNinja WAF rule.
-In short terms, we need to disable the rule that has been false positively triggered or whitelist the IP address of the customer.
+In short terms, we need to disable the rule that has been false positively triggered or allow the IP address of the customer.

 Find which rule was triggered false positively.

-- Scroll down and find the first incident or the incident right after the IP was delisted
+- Scroll down and find the first incident or the incident right after the IP was delisted.

 Always check the request’s payload and the URL.
 If the payload looks suspicious and at the end of the URL there is a PHP file with 8 random characters as a name then it can be a hexa botnet attack for example.